erdogan98/erdogan98/README.md

 - 👋 Hi, I’m @erdogan98
 - 👀 I’m interested in Data Science and Blockchain Technologies
 - 🌱 I’m Computer Science graduate Data Scientist/Software Developer.
-- � I’m looking to collaborate on Software Development projects and/or anything in the area of AI
+- � I’m looking to collaborate on Software Engineering projects and/or anything in the area of AI
 - 📫 How to reach me ekervanli@outlook.com

 <!---